Feilner/docker-swag/README.md

 * Before running this container, make sure that the url and subdomains are properly forwarded to this container's host, and that port 443 (and/or 80) is not being used by another service on the host (NAS gui, another webserver, etc.).
 * For `http` validation, port 80 on the internet side of the router should be forwarded to this container's port 80
 * For `dns` validation, make sure to enter your credentials into the corresponding ini (or json for some plugins) file under `/config/dns-conf`
   * Cloudflare provides free accounts for managing dns and is very easy to use with this image.
 Make sure that it is set up for "dns only" instead of "dns + proxy"
   * Google dns plugin is meant to be used with "Google Cloud DNS", a paid enterprise product, and not for "Google Domains DNS"
 * For `duckdns` validation, either leave the `SUBDOMAINS` variable empty or set it to `wildcard`, and set the `DUCKDNSTOKEN` variable with your duckdns token.
 Due to a limitation of duckdns, the resulting cert will only cover either main subdomain (ie. `yoursubdomain.duckdns.org`), or sub-subdomains (ie. `*.yoursubdomain.duckdns.org`), but will not both at the same time.
 You can use our [duckdns image](https://hub.docker.com/r/linuxserver/duckdns/) to update your IP on duckdns.org.
 * `--cap-add=NET_ADMIN` is required for fail2ban to modify iptables
 * If you need a dynamic dns provider, you can use the free provider duckdns.org where the `URL` will be `yoursubdomain.duckdns.org` and the `SUBDOMAINS` can be `www,ftp,cloud` with http validation, or `wildcard` with dns validation.
 * After setup, navigate to `https://yourdomain.url` to access the default homepage (http access through port 80 is disabled by default, you can enable it by editing the default site config at `/config/nginx/site-confs/default`).
 * Certs are checked nightly and if expiration is within 30 days, renewal is attempted.
 If your cert is about to expire in less than 30 days, check the logs under `/config/log/letsencrypt` to see why the renewals have been failing.
 It is recommended to input your e-mail in docker parameters so you receive expiration notices from Let's Encrypt in those circumstances.
-* It's possible to add additional renewal hooks at `/config/renewal-hooks/*` they are executed in sorted order.

 ### Security and password protection
 * The container detects changes to url and subdomains, revokes existing certs and generates new ones during start.
 * The container provides a pre-generated 4096-bit dhparams.pem (rotated weekly via [Jenkins job](https://ci.linuxserver.io/blue/organizations/jenkins/Xtras-Builders-Etc%2Fdhparams-uploader/activity)) for new instances, however you may generate your own by running `docker exec swag openssl dhparam -out /config/nginx/dhparams.pem 4096` WARNING: This takes a very long time